Technology Literature

 When the transformer is no-load, if there is no loss, the input characteristics of the primary side should be equivalent to a pure inductance.
 With loss, the input current is equivalent to adding a resistor in parallel to the inductor. tanδ should be equal to the ratio of the current on this equivalent resistor to the current on the inductor.

-Other transformers types:
+Other transformers loss types:

 1. Iron Losses or Core Loss